MohitMurotiya/HotelBookingManagementSystem/README.md

 At last use both keys in the registration table and now you can use your admin credentials.

 **Start microservices in order**
-Eureka
+ - Eureka
-User management
+ - User management
-User update, User view
+ - User update, User view
-Hotel Management
+ - Hotel Management
-Hotel update, Hotel view
+ - Hotel update, Hotel view
-Room update, Room view
+ - Room update, Room view
-Booking Management
+ - Booking Management
-Booking Update and Booking view
+ - Booking Update and Booking View